DollyInc/dd-tracing-rust/README.md

 # dd_tracing
-This is a `tracing` subscriber that collects traces and sends them to the datadog APM.
+This is a `tracing` subscriber (see https://docs.rs/tracing) that collects traces and sends them to the datadog APM.

 ## Example setup
 ```